OpenBallast/ballast/README.md

 calls, just capitalized-phrase matching against a name index) and measured what it actually delivers: **about two thirds** of the ideal benefit.

-One surprise worth knowing: looking up the *wrong* entity is nearly harmless.
+Interestingly, looking up the *wrong* entity is nearly harmless.
 Feed a model facts about the wrong Douglas Adams and it mostly ignores them.
 So the thing to optimize is finding *something*, not being careful.
 That's a much easier engineering problem.